17 Money-Saving Tips to Stretch Your Small Bathroom Budget

-Moving walls is a real budget buster.
-Instead, try utilizing found space.
-For example, recess shelves into the area between wall studs to create vertical storage that doesn't eat up floor space.
+Moving walls can be a real budget buster.
+Instead, build into your bath’s existing footprint.
+For example, recess shelves into an area between wall studs to create vertical storage that doesn't eat up floor space.
 Or, insert a recessed medicine cabinet for built-in storage that barely impacts the space above the sink.

 Bounce Light with Mirrors

 If the bathroom has existing tile that is in good shape (no cracks, no missing pieces) but feeling a little dated, replace the grout.
 It takes a bit of work, but saves more time and money than a complete overhaul.
 Any fresh grout helps the tiled area look new, or you can apply a different color of grout for an even more dramatic update.

 Depending on the size and shape of your space, a prefabricated shower or tub surround might be a great budget saver.
 Tile, grout, and sealant add up quickly; even faster if you have to hire the work done.
 Plus, tile can require more maintenance and care over the long-term.